onera/paradigm/training/Python/01_Introduction/introduction.md

 </span>*

 In this section we will study the block-distributed approach by having a look at how a mesh is read in parallel.
 We will do this as an interactive game.
-Some of you have a number on your table.
+Some of you will be representatives of MPI ranks.
-This number represents the identifier of an MPI rank.
+We will provide each one of you your MPI rank number (which you would retrieve in your code doing `MPI_Comm_rank`).

-On the front table, we have laid out tokens representing mesh data stored in a file.
+On the front desk we have laid out tokens with mesh elements on it.
+Each element has number on it and we sorted them in ascending order.

-In ascending order, a representative of each MPI rank will collect an equitably distributed number of tokens.
+In ascending order MPI rank order, a representative of each MPI rank will collect an equitably distributed number of tokens in ascending element number.

 *<span style="color:olivedrab;">
 How many tokens will each rank get?